R

 Background

 Daniel David Foreman III was born on September 20, 1953, in Lake Forest, Illinois.
 He earned a Bachelor of Science degree in business management and administration from Bradley University in 1975.
-He served in the United States Air Force for 30 years and retired as a colonel.
-He later served as a police officer with the Moscow, Idaho Police Department.
-Wikipedia His career experience also includes working as a commercial pilot.
-Ballotpedia Foreman and his wife, Maria, have seven children.
-Vote Smart He is affiliated with the National Rifle Association, Veterans of Foreign Wars, and the Military Officers Association, according to his Ballotpedia profile.
+He served in the United States Air Force for 30 years and retired as a colonel, serving as a combat veteran on KC-135 jet tankers and C-130 cargo aircraft and as vice commander of the 168th Air Refueling Wing in Fairbanks, Alaska.
+He later served eleven years as a police officer with the Moscow Police Department.
+His career experience also includes commercial aviation.

 Political Career